 What are the most common causes of implant failure and what unusual causes for failure have you seen?

 Do patients ever try to "return" breast implants?
-What is your policy for such situations?
+What is the policy for such situations?

 Never had a patient try to return her breast implants

 I have not yet had a patient try to return her breast implants.
 Occasionally patients want them larger after surgery.
 Most often with time this desire fades away.
 As far as how long they last: I usually tell patients they tend to rupture (saline filled implants) at 10-15 years, but individual wear varies.
 Larger implants seem to rupture earlier than smaller ones.

 Silicone implants are another question as they do not show easy detectable signs when they rupture.
 They more likely have scar formation when they rupture or leak and we operate to correct that.
 Silicone implants probably last longer than saline implants.